-This page describes advanced configuration details that most users shouldn't need.
-The Overview describes the basic concepts of Cloud VPN.
+This page describes advanced configuration details necessary for high-availability, high throughput, or multiple subnet VPN scenarios.
+The Cloud VPN overview describes the basic concepts of Cloud VPN.

 Advanced settings and configurations

 While you can configure the VPN types described in Choosing a VPN routing option using only the steps outlined in the set-up instructions, the more advanced configurations listed above require additional details.

 Order of routes

 It is possible to create a VPN tunnel that has the same IP range as another tunnel, a subset of the other tunnel's range, or a superset of the other tunnel's range.

 For details, see Configuring VPN tunnels with overlapping IP ranges.

 You can view detailed information about how Cloud VPN supports multiple IKE ciphers at Supported IKE ciphers.

 Cloud VPN only supports one-to-one NAT via UDP encapsulation for NAT-Traversal (NAT-T).
 One-to-many NAT and port-based address translation are not supported.
 In other words, Cloud VPN cannot connect to multiple peer VPN gateways that share a single public IP address.